skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 # Becoming a high-performance organization

-## "The summary \ tips version"
+## "The top tips version"

 ---

 ## Schedule

+1. Intro - 1 min
-1. Definition of high-performance - 5 mins
+1. Definition of high-performance - 4 mins
 1. 6 tips for operational performance - 15 mins
 1. Q & A - 10mins